-Recently I discovered that my daughter’s classroom was about to embark on a Performing Arts Classroom Exploration (a open-ended approach to unit studies) so I wanted to send in Superstar Sensory Bin to support their continued literacy focus while embracing this super fun theme!
+Recently I discovered that my daughter’s classroom was about to embark on a Performing Arts Classroom Exploration (a open-ended approach to unit studies) so I wanted to send in a Superstar Sensory Bin to support their continued literacy focus while embracing this super fun theme!
+Sensory Bins are a great hands-on activity for early learners.

 We made use of materials we mostly already had on hand – I like to donate a few materials to her classroom whenever we can so the masks and clapboard were new purchases, but if I was using this for my group I would have just pulled some masks from our dress up corner.